 These days I’m a Senior Customer Solutions Engineer for a B2B SaaS company.
 That involves responding to customer inquiries, internal and external documentation, and manual software testing.
-Before that, I worked as a technical specialist for a B2B2C SaaS company in the travel industry from 2018 to 2022.
+Before that, I worked as a technical support engineer for a B2B2C SaaS company in the travel industry from 2018 to 2022.
 From 2014 to 2018 I worked for Apple as a Senior Technical Advisor, supporting Macs, iPhones, iPads, iPod Touches, and Apple Watches.
 I also played with iTunes frequently, on both Macs and Windows, straightened out iCloud issues, and figured out lots of sticky account security wickets.
 I am overjoyed in being able to work from home, which keeps me out of the Atlanta traffic.

 I enjoyed the flexibility I had when self-employed, and at least Obamacare finally gives small businesses some relief with regards to health insurance.
 But when you’re self-employed you have to be the salesperson and the accountant and all those other things that I really prefer to leave to someone who enjoys them.

 I’ve done a variety of things when working for someone else.
 At one point, I was the IT specialist for a software development company, providing hardware and software support to internal staff and making Novell Netware (3.x and 4.x), Windows NT, and Citrix servers get along with each other and keeping Lotus Notes running.
 We also had several sorts of Unix boxes around, largely as testbeds for development.
 I was involved with the BSDI machine that acted as our internet gateway more than the others.